57blocks/website-article/articles/Frontend Performance Optimization/README.md

    | Element | Description |
    | ------- | ----------- |
-   | duration ｜Represents the time from startTime to the next rendering paint, which is 0 in this case.｜
+   | duration｜Represents the time from startTime to the next rendering paint, which is 0 in this case.｜
-   | startTime ｜Returns the timestamp when the painting occurred.｜
+   | startTime｜Returns the timestamp when the painting occurred.｜

    In this example, FCP is represented by `startTime`, which is less than one second.
 According to the provided standards, this is considered good.